juanjoDiaz/serverless-middleware/README.md

 ```

 Once `serverless-middleware` is installed you can set the `function.handler` property to an array.
-Each middleware handler can be a string (like a standard handler would be) or and object containing the properties `then` or `catch`.
+Each middleware handler can be a string (like a standard handler would be) or an object containing the properties `then` and/or `catch`.

 For example: